hreining/Bundesliga/README.md

 # Bundesliga
-API for checking match results of german soccer Bundesliga
+API for checking match results of german soccer Bundesliga.
+The API uses the file Bundesliga.csv from kaggle.